Sutton-in-the-Isle: History

-Although a school had been established in the village in 1579, under William Heye, it was not until 1860 that the first purpose-built school-building opened.
+Although a school had been established in the village in 1579, under William Heye, it was not until 1860 that the first purpose-built school building opened.
 John Taylor was the first headmaster for the boys, and his wife was the headmistress for the girls.
 The school continues to this day and has expanded to serve the village's growing population.

 A railway station was opened in 1866, with the Great Eastern Railway inaugurating passenger-train services to Ely on 16 April.
-The railway line was later extended round the edge of the fen to Earith Bridge and on to St Ives, with this branch opening on 11 May 1878.
+The railway line was later extended round the edge of the fen to Earith Bridge and onto St Ives, with this branch opening on 11 May 1878.
 The combined line was then reorganised to become the Ely and St Ives Railway.
 The branch to St Ives was closed on 6 October 1958, followed by the line to Ely on 13 July 1964, as part of the Beeching Axe.

 In 1942, with the increase in bomber operations in World War II, work began on RAF Mepal between the villages of Sutton and Mepal.

 The airfield opened in 1943 and remained operational for the rest of the war.

 During the 1960s, the Sutton Gault hamlet was the site of one of the world's first tracked hovercraft, designed by Eric Laithwaite.
-This hovertrain was propelled by a linear induction motor and ran alongside the Old Bedford River, on a one-mile section of air-cushion trackway.
+A linear induction motor propelled this hovertrain and ran alongside the Old Bedford River, on a one-mile section of air-cushion trackway.

-In 1984, Sutton village was given a bypass.
+In 1984, Sutton Village was given a bypass.
 In 2002, it won the East Cambs, Cambridgeshire and Calor England and Wales Village of the Year awards.

 The village has known a variety of businesses throughout its history.
 It was once well known for fruit-growing, but has also been a place for cheese production.
 Later, it manufactured road sweepers, and now it hosts a monthly auction of construction and agricultural equipment, which is the largest of its kind in Europe.
 In addition, a straw-burning power station was opened in 1996.